Tom Brady: 2020 season: Seventh Super Bowl win

 Super Bowl LV was the first title game where both starting quarterbacks, Brady and his opposing counterpart Patrick Mahomes, have won the AP NFL MVP and Super Bowl MVP awards; as Brady is Mahomes' senior by 18 years, some billed the matchup as comparable to Michael Jordan versus LeBron James.
-Brady threw for 201 yards and three touchdowns in Tampa Bay's 31–9 win over the Kansas City Chiefs.
+Brady threw for 201 yards and three touchdowns in Tampa Bay's 31–9 win over the Chiefs.
 He had led the Buccaneers to become only the seventh Wild Card team to win the Super Bowl and only the fifth to do so by winning three road games.
 Brady was awarded Super Bowl MVP for the game.
 His two touchdown passes to tight end Rob Gronkowski set a record for most postseason touchdown passes for a passer-receiver duo, with 14, breaking the mark previously held by Joe Montana and Jerry Rice.
 Brady extended his record for most Super Bowl wins by a player with his seventh and extended his record for Super Bowl MVP awards, with five.
 Brady became the second quarterback, joining Peyton Manning, to lead two different teams to Super Bowl wins, but the first to win Super Bowl MVP with two different teams.
-He was also the first quarterback to win the Super Bowl with teams from different conferences.
-Brady also became the player with the most championships in NFL history and tied Otto Graham for the most league championships in professional football history by a player at seven.
+He was the first quarterback to win the Super Bowl with teams from different conferences.
+Brady became the player with the most championships in NFL history and tied Otto Graham for the most league championships in professional football history by a player at seven.
 With the win, Brady became the oldest quarterback in Super Bowl history to start, play, win, and receive the MVP award.
 He was ranked seventh by his fellow players on the NFL Top 100 Players of 2021.